InkWarrior/Remnants-of-the-Protectorate/README.md

 - Add more white painted bits to Envoy ship.
 - Make sprite improvements where its necessary.
   - Matter Seperator (shift pixel lighting effect from orange to blue)
+- Ensure that all instances of bookshelves in structures give appropriate codex loot

 __MOD SUPPORT__
 - Enhanced Storage Addon